hyperknot/open-protector-standard/problems_solutions.md

 ### 1. Lack of weight range

-The biggest safety problem by far is that there are no weight ranges defined for protector certification: every protector is tested on a **fixed 50 kg dummy weight**.
+The biggest safety problem by far is that there are no weight ranges defined for protector certification: every protector is tested with a **fixed 50 kg dummy**.

-This is such a serious issue that I believe there is no point of talking about any measurement until this basic flaw is addressed.
+This is such a serious issue that I believe there is no point in talking about any measurement until this basic flaw is addressed.

 #### The ball drop experiment

-Before I go into more details, let's imagine an experiment: drop two balls with the same size and shape from the same drop height onto the same foam mattress.
+Before I go into more detail, let's imagine an experiment: drop two balls with the same size and shape from the same height onto the same foam mattress.
 One ball is 1 kg, the other is 10 kg.

 - They hit the foam at the same speed $v = \sqrt{2gh}$
 - But the 10 kg ball hits with 10× more impact energy $E = mgh$